How To Accept Credit & Debit Card Payments on Your Website

 - A payment gateway that encrypts your customers’ card data before sending it through the payment networks for authorisation

 There are two main kinds of payment processors: dedicated merchant account providers and merchant aggregators.
-A third type—payment gateways without a merchant account—can also be used but you would need to apply for a merchant account separately.
+A third type—payment gateways without a merchant account—can also be used.
+However, you would need to apply for a merchant account separately.

 Dedicated Merchant Account